-- The fragmentation of service options across SVC could confuse potential consumers. - SVC engages informally with consumers nevertheless was not able to provide annual sonsumer satisfaction reports aligned with the Aged Care Quality Standards - consumer satisfaction reports aligned with the Aged Care Quality Standards.
-Consumers are more likely to choose a service that can provide all their needs. - The current cohort of aged care consumers are more likely to be loyal and invest in local services.
+- The fragmentation of service options across SVC could confuse potential consumers. - SVC engages informally with consumers nevertheless was not able to provide annual consumer satisfaction reports aligned with the Aged Care Quality Standards. - Consumers are more likely to choose a service that can provide all their needs. - The current cohort of aged care consumers are more likely to be loyal and invest in local services.
 This is expected to change with the ageing baby boomers. - This 'baby boomer' demographic have benefitted from high growth in property prices while paying down their mortgage and are the first generation to have compulsory superannuation.
 It is reasonable to assume that they will: